by Patricia Albers

 The quintessential Liliana Porter shows up in three acrylic, ink, graphite, and assemblage works, all on notebook paper.
 Infinite (2022) depicts a miniature cleaning woman taking a scrub brush to an infinity sign as if rubbing out graffiti.
 The Copy (infinite) (2020) shows a youth attempting his version of the symbol for boundless and endless space and time.
 Then there’s False Infinite (2022), a whimsy in which that same symbol reveals itself to be only a number 8 on its side.
 How to read these three works?
 Back to Borges, as cited by Porter: “The definition of aesthetic experience is the imminence of a revelation.”

 # # #

-Patricia Albers is a Bay Area writer, art historian, and teacher.
-Her books include "Joan Mitchell, Lady Painter: A Life" and "Shadows, Fire, Snow: The Life of Tina Modotti."
-She is currently working on a biography of photographer André Kertész is forthcoming from Other Press.
+About the author: Patricia Albers is a Bay Area writer, art historian, and editor.
+Her books include “Joan Mitchell, Lady Painter: A Life” and “Shadows, Fire, Snow: The Life of Tina Modotti.”
+Her biography of photographer André Kertész is forthcoming from Other Press.